(For a downloadable pdf of this document,).

 Q: What is the deadline for applications?

-A: To be considered for entry into the program in the Fall of 2014 (Class of 2016), your application must be submitted in the online application system by midnight EST on Tuesday, December 3, 2013.
+A: To be considered for entry into the program in the Fall of 2018 (Class of 2020), your application must be submitted in the online application system before midnight EST on Tuesday, December 5, 2017..

 Q. When will I be able to start my online application?

-A: The application system typically becomes available around the last week in August.
+A: The application system typically becomes available in early to mid-August.

 Q: Where can I find the application?

-A: The application can be linked through the application system at https://app.applyyourself.com/?id=unc-ch.
+A: The application can be linked through the application system at https://applynow.unc.edu/apply.
 You will need to create an account in order to start the application process; the application does not need to be completed at one time.
-Be sure to keep your PIN and password as you will need these to access your application at a later date.
+Remember your password as you will need it to access your application at a later date.

 Q: I can’t find Occupational Therapy listed on the application in order to declare my intention to apply for the MSOT program.
 What should I do?